k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 ## Affinity Overview
 The term Nodes Affinity refers to Fabric's ability to initiate a node that sends and allocates a Job or a batch process to a specific handling node in a Fabric cluster.
 This is particularly useful when specific nodes are reserved for specific tasks or are dedicated for time-consuming and complex processes.
-The ability to allocate specific nodes to handle specific types of jobs can have a positive impact on a cluster's overall performance and Quality of Service.
+The ability to allocate specific nodes to handle specific types of Jobs can have a positive impact on a cluster's overall performance and Quality of Service.
 For example, large sync processes can be executed by a specific node while CDC or cross-instance searches are handled by another process.